The before-after transformations of hair transplant surgeries look fantastic.

 Secondly, you need to make sure you’re getting your surgery in the right clinic/hospital.
 As someone who has seen many instances of both, I’m sure I don’t need to tell you how to distinguish an “unhealthy-looking” clinic from your above-average quality clinic.

-The operating room and the whole clinic should look sterile, equipment should be up to date, and the rooms of the clinic should be the same as the images you were provided; if they mislead you on one topic, they are likely to do it on another one so watch out.
+The operating room and the whole clinic should look sterile, the equipment should be up to date, and the rooms of the clinic should be the same as the images you were provided; if they mislead you on one topic, they are likely to do it on another one so watch out.

 And lastly, make sure you’re getting all the information you need to make the necessary changes before and after a hair transplant.